crcn/beet/README.md

 To Do:
 -----

+- use the beet pods in other [brazln](https://github.com/spiceapps/brazln)-based apps.
+- dispatch git commits to any other "glued" beet instances (cluster).
 - need to setup http-auth for pushing git commits.
 - Help file for CLI.
 - Custom client arguments so pods can handle cli args.
 E.g: setting express.core port.